 Roots

-All of the above cool weather crops often survive right through to spring in a milder climate such as ours.
+All of the above cold season vegetables often survive right through to spring in a milder climate such as ours.

-However, when night-time temperatures are set to drop below freezing, we often cover the more vulnerable fall vegetables like lettuce, cauliflower, beets, etc. with blankets or row covers.
+However, when night-time temperatures are set to drop below freezing in the vegetable garden, we often cover the more vulnerable fall vegetables like lettuce, cauliflower, beets, etc. with blankets or row covers.

 Over-Wintered Foods

-One more option for growing food into beyond the cool season and right into winter is over-wintering crops.
+One more option for growing food in cooler temperatures right into winter is over-wintering crops.

 These are things that withstand the cold and might give you small harvests during the cold winter but will surely come to life in spring and deliver.
 The most common of these are garlic and onions but we have also done fava beans and greens with great results.